 The Czech Republic is also famous for its world-class beers so if you’re a beer lover you can go for a beer tour or visit the Czech Beer Museum as well.
 If you want to see one of the best Christmas markets in Europe, visiting Prague around the holidays is a great idea!

 7. Amsterdam, Netherlands

-Amsterdam is home to many great museums like the Rijksmuseum or the Van Gogh Museum and if you’re interested in the Jewish history you can visit the Anne Frank House as well.
-It’s worth to schedule your visit in spring to see the tulip fields in full bloom and enjoy the mild weather.
-Spending 2 days in Amsterdam is enough to cover the main tourist spots but if you have more time in the city, rent a bike and take a day trip to the nearby Zaanse Schans windmills as well!
+Amsterdam is home to many great museums like the Rijksmuseum or the Van Gogh Museum and if you’re interested in Jewish history you can visit the Anne Frank House as well.
+It’s worth scheduling your visit in spring to see the tulip fields in full bloom and enjoy the mild weather.

 8. Dubrovnik, Croatia

 Lying on the shores of the Adriatic Sea, Dubrovnik is definitely a city not to be missed.
 Often referred to as the Pearl of the Adriatic, this charming city has recently become quite famous amongst visitors as it was the main filming location for King’s Landing in Game of Thrones.